reorg/pg_repack/doc/pg_repack.rst

   -k, --no-superuser-check      skip superuser checks in client -C, --exclude-extension       don't repack tables which belong to specific extension
-      --error-on-invalid-index  don't repack when invalid index is found --switch-threshold        switch tables when that many tuples are left to catchup
+      --error-on-invalid-index  don't repack when invalid index is found --apply-count             number of tuples to apply in one trasaction during replay --switch-threshold        switch tables when that many tuples are left to catchup

 Connection options: